 Experimental Design and Sample Collection

 Samples for microbiome analysis were collected during the hatchery trials reported in Sohn et al. (in prep).
 Eastern oysters (Crassostrea virginica) were spawned at the Blount Shellfish Hatchery at Roger William University (Bristol, RI, USA) following standard procedures (Helm and Bourne, 2004).
-Spawning is referred to as Day 0 throughout the manuscript.
+Spawning day is referred to as Day 0 throughout the manuscript.
 Larvae (1-day old) were distributed and maintained in static conditions in triplicate 120 L conical tanks for each treatment at room temperature (approximately 23 °C) and a salinity of 28 psu.
 Tanks were randomly assigned to treatments including no probiotics (control) and probiotic treatment with B. pumilus RI06-95.
 B. pumilus RI06-95 were administered daily at 104 CFU/mL to non-control tanks after being mixed with an algal feed.
-The microalgae strains used throughout the trial for feeding were Chaetoceros muelleri (CCMP1316), Isochrysis galbana (CCMP1323), Tisochrysis lutea (CCMP1324), and Pavlova lutheri (CCMP1325), Tetraselmis sp.
+The microalgae strains used throughout the trial for feeding were Chaetoceros muelleri (CCMP1316), Isochrysis galbana (CCMP1323), Tisochrysis lutea (CCMP1324), Pavlova lutheri (CCMP1325), Tetraselmis sp.
 (CCMP892), and Thalassiosira weisflogii (CCMP1336).
 Experimental tanks were drained every other day to perform larval counts and grading.
 Tanks were washed thoroughly with a diluted bleach solution, rinsed, and replenished with clean UV-filtered and sterilized water prior restocking of the larvae.

 Rearing water (1 – 2 L) was collected from each of the triplicate tanks during drain-down and filtered over a 0.22 μm Sterivex filter (Millipore, Milford, MA, USA).
 The Sterivex filters were immediately frozen and stored at -80 °C until DNA extraction.
 Biofilm swab samples were collected from the surface inside of each tank by swabbing a line of approximately 144 cm in length using with sterile cotton swabs.
 The cotton tips of the swabs were stored in RNAlater.
 Oyster larvae were collected on a 55 μm sieve after drain-down of tank water, resuspended in 5 L of seawater, and 10 ml of oyster larvae from each tank (about 150 – 1500 larvae) were placed into a sterile tube.
 In the laboratory, oyster larvae were collected on a 40 μm nylon membrane and rinsed with filtered sterile seawater (FSSW) to reduce residual environmental bacteria.
 Swab and larvae samples were flash frozen in liquid nitrogen and stored at -80 °C until DNA extraction.
-All sample types were collected during Trials 1 and 2, but only water samples were collected during Trial 3 for independent confirmation (Table 1).
+All sample types were collected during Trials 1 and 2, but only water samples were collected during Trial 3 (Table 1).
+In Trial 3, water was also collected from the inflow and outflow pipes.

 DNA Extraction, Amplification, and Sequencing